 - Represented in all 50 states and the District of Columbia

-- 5 districts, each with a district manager who serves as the facilitator for council members wthin their district and maintains a direct connection to ACT
+- With Directors who serve as the facilitator for council members and maintain a direct connection to ACT

 Structure and Purpose

 Building a community of educators and workforce professionals to help people achieve education and workplace success.